 Mount Greville (720m above sea level) is perfect if you want a fun leg workout with good views.
 The path to the summit of Mount Greville only goes up or down, leaving no opportunity to rest with flat zones.

 We reached the summit via the south-eastern ridge, which is known to be the easiest way up.
 It was a fun path with just the right level of challenge to keep a good pace and enjoy nice views.

 Despite the challenges because of the unstable rocks and slippery palms, Palm Gorge is a must-do.
 It was a great surprise to go down in such a different environment.
-Between two cliffs and on a rocky ground, the vegetation was plentiful with tall palm trees and huge fig trees.
+Between two cliffs and on rocky ground, the vegetation was plentiful with tall palm trees and huge fig trees.
 Our photos do not reflect the magic of this place.

 Enjoy the landscape while you ascend as it offers the best lookouts of the hike.
 At the top, trees limit the views and you’ll need to wander around to find openings.
 From the side of the cliff on the left, you’ll see a part of Lake Moogerah.
 From the right, you can spot a large gorge.